kubesphere/website/content/en/docs/project-user-guide/_index.md

 ### [Compose a Microservice App](../project-user-guide/application/compose-app/)

-Learn how to compose a mcroservice-based application from scratch.
+Learn how to compose a microservice-based application from scratch.

 ## Application Workloads